Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 ESG reporting frameworks

-With the value of ESG reporting established, we can explore ESG in practice.
-Your business has a variety of ESG reporting frameworks available.
+With the value of corporate ESG reporting established, we can explore ESG in practice.
+This involves considering ESG reporting frameworks and standards

-ESG reporting standards structure how you measure your company’s environmental, social, and governance performance.
+ESG reporting standards structure how you measure and report your company’s environmental, social, and governance performance.

-They offer a standardized set of metrics and reporting guidelines, bringing transparency and clarity to your sustainability initiatives.
-Therefore, adopting an ESG reporting framework can streamline your reporting process, improve data accuracy, and enhance credibility with stakeholders.
+They offer a standardized set of metrics and reporting guidelines, bringing transparency and clarity to your ESG initiatives.
+Therefore, adopting an ESG framework can streamline your ESG reporting process, improve data accuracy, and enhance credibility with stakeholders.

-Let’s take a closer look at three of the most popular ESG reporting standards.
+Let’s take a closer look at five examples of ESG reporting standards.

 1. Global Reporting Initiative (GRI): Introduced the first and most widely adopted standards for sustainability disclosure